 Sleep studies use a variety of technologies to record your behaviors and breathing patterns while you sleep.
 The types of technologies used may include:

 An EEG is used to track brain wave patterns while you sleep, including patterns for REM and non-REM sleep.
 The EEG is like a helmet or hairnet worn over your head while you sleep.
 It contains many small metal discs attached to wires that record your brain activity during the night.

 Movement sensors are used to track your eye movements, oxygen levels, heart and breathing rates, snoring, and body movements while you sleep.
 These sensors are noninvasive and don’t involve needles or other devices that may make sleep uncomfortable or difficult.

 The data during your sleep study is collected and analyzed by the team to determine your diagnosis.
 In some cases, you may need to do a repeat sleep study on a second night to gather more data about your sleep for analysis.

 When you arrive for your sleep study at Northwest Pulmonary and Sleep Medicine, the team helps you settle into their state-of-the-art sleep facility, which is designed for the most restful sleep possible.
 You’ll have access to television and the Internet during your stay if you need help relaxing before going to sleep.

 Once the sleep study equipment is set up, you can relax in the specially-designed private room with a comfortable full-size bed and high-quality sheets.
 The team aims to make your sleep study experience more comfortable than alternative facilities or hospitals that routinely conduct sleep studies.
 Home studies are also available when appropriate.

-Find out if a sleep study is right for you by calling or booking a visit online at Northwest Pulmonary and Sleep Medicine now.
+Find out if a sleep study is right for you by calling or booking an online visit at Northwest Pulmonary and Sleep Medicine.